-In the old days, my favorite text of Foucault was the beginning of the Archaeology of Knowledge, revised from his “Réponse au Cercle d’épistémologie”, published summer 1968 (o pregnant time!) in Cahiers pour L’Analyse, translated in Essential Works vol. 1.
-There is a nice summary of the original and its context here.
+In the old days, my favorite text of Foucault was the beginning of the Archaeology of Knowledge (online here), revised from his “Réponse au Cercle d’épistémologie”, published summer 1968 (o pregnant time!) in Cahiers pour L’Analyse, the original of which is separately translated in Essential Works vol. 1.
+There is a nice summary of the original and its historical context here.

-At this time, Foucault and Althusser were both recognized to be working toward a rationalist philosophy of the Concept related to the work of Jean Cavaillés and Georges Canguilhem, in contrast to then popular existential/phenomenological philosophies of the Subject.
+At this time, Foucault and Althusser were both working toward what has been called a rationalist philosophy of the Concept related to the work of Jean Cavaillés and Georges Canguilhem, in contrast to then popular existential/phenomenological philosophies of the Subject.
 (See Knox Peden, Spinoza Contra Phenomenology: French Rationalism from Cavaillés to Deleuze.)

 The Epistemological Circle that Foucault was responding to was a group of Althusser’s students interested in the philosophy and history of science, as well as structural Marxism and Lacanian psychoanalysis, who had asked Foucault a series of methodological questions.
 Althusser was something like the dean of France’s most prestigious university.
 He had actually written his dissertation (which I have still not seen) on the Concept in Hegel.
 By this time he was in high anti-Hegelian mode, as was Foucault.